Preservation Of Historic Structures On The Campuses Of Historically Black Colleges And Universities (hbcus). (15.932)

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-OMB Circular No. A-110 applies to this program.
-A completed SF-424 Application Federal Assistance.; A concise history of building and its significance.
-High quality photographs that clearly depict the present condition of the building (interior and exterior).
-Photographs should include details of architectural character defining elements of the property, including doors, windows, roof, porches, lobby, corridors, decorative elements, fireplaces, and any additional features addressed in the proposed preservation project.; A copy of the National Register of Historic Places.; and Any available architectural analysis and/or assessment of the building.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+The application should include (1) a completed SF-424 Application for Federal Assistance; (2) a concise history of the building and its significance; (3) high quality photographs that clearly depict the present condition of the building (interior and exterior), including damaged areas; photographs should include details of architectural character defining elements, including doors, windows, roof, porches, lobby, corridors, decorative elements, fireplaces, and any additional features addressed in the proposed preservation project; (4) a copy of the information in the National Register of Historic Places; (5) any available architectural analysis and/or assessment of the building.

 Award Procedure

-Applications and accompanying documentation are reviewed by the NPS Cultural Resources staff for program eligibility.
-Their recommendations are approved by the Secretary of Interior through and apportionment process.
-Grants are awarded by NPS directly to HBCU’s.
+Applications and accompanying documentation are reviewed by the National Park Service (NPS) staff in the Washington Office (WASO) for program eligibility.
+Their recommendations are approved by the Secretary of the Interior through an apportionment process.
+Grants are awarded by NPS WASO directly to HBCUs.

 Deadlines